 Title: Assistant Coach

-Jim Rogalski enters his eighth season with the Wolverines and his fifth as the associate head coach.
+Jim Rogalski is in his ninth season with the Wolverines and his sixth as the associate head coach.
 Rogalski serves as the defensive coordinator and works with the goalies.

 Rogalski and his defense kept opponents to just 11.24 goals per game which marked a new low for the Michigan program in the 2024 campaign en route to the teams second-straight Big Ten Tournament title and NCAA postseason berth.
-The Wolverine defense had two of the top five players in the conference as Cathal Roberts paced the B1G with 28 caused turnovers and Jack Whitney ranked fifth with 17 caused turnovers on the season, while the team led the conference with 151 caused turnovers on the season.
+The Wolverine defense had two of the top five players in the conference as Cathal Roberts paced the B1G with 28 caused turnovers and Jack Whitney ranked fifth with 17 caused turnovers on the season, while the team led the conference with 151 takeaways.

 In 2023, Rogalski helped coach the Wolverines to their first Big Ten Tournament title with 10 wins on the season, including three over ranked opponents and back-to-back wins against Ohio State.
 Michigan made its first-ever appearance in the NCAA Tournament and earned a thrilling overtime victory over No. 6 Cornell.
 Rogalski was critical in the tutelage of freshman Hunter Taylor, who earned five of his six starts in U-M’s postseason run and was named to the Big Ten All-Tournament team after he helped Michigan to its first B1G Tournament title.